 - Disclosure of Interests and Management of Conflicts of Interest

 - Collaborative Research

 The release of the Publication and Dissemination of Research Guide completes the suite of guides that were referenced in Sections 2–8 of Part A of the 2007 Code.
 Although superseded, the 2007 Code will remain available on NHMRC’s website for reference, as there may be times when institutions will need to refer to it for integrity matters that were active prior to the 2018 Code being implemented.

 NHMRC recognises the critical contribution that consumers can make to research, as well as their right to participate in research.
 The Statement on consumer and community involvement in health and medical research (the Statement) complements the Code, by guiding research institutions, researchers, consumers and community members in the active involvement of consumers and community members in all aspects of health and medical research.
 The Code, together with the Statement establishes a framework for credibility and community trust in publically funded research.

 What institutions need to do to implement the 2018 Code

-Institutions should have already reviewed and updated their existing policies to reflect the principles and responsibilities of the 2018 Code and the processes outlined in the Investigation Guide.
+Institutions should have already updated their existing policies to reflect the principles and responsibilities of the 2018 Code and the processes outlined in the Investigation Guide.

 Institutions in receipt of funding from other agencies, such as the Australian Research Council (ARC), should refer to the specific funding agency’s policies.